1-877-275-7048|Free delivery — 48 states|20-year warranty on 12ga

 Metal Buildings with Living Quarters - Durable, Safe, and Comfortable Homes

-A steel home or prefab metal building is a space that uses steel as its primary frame.
-A metal building is a house with steel-framed walls, ceilings, roofs, electricity, and furniture.
-You can also have 2 storeys (upstairs) huge living quarters for private space.
-These modern plans are suitable for extended bedrooms, workshops, office space, storage, etc.
+You can also have 2 story metal building homes with upstairs living quarters for added private space.
+These modern plans are suitable for extended bedrooms, workshops, office space, storage, and more.

 Metal buildings are trending for the following reasons:

-• Galvanized Steel is cheaper, more robust, and more durable than wood.
+• Galvanized steel is cheaper, more robust, and more durable than wood.

 • They have easy-to-build features and are highly energy efficient.